mendix/docs/content/refguide/published-odata-services.md

 ## 1 Introduction

-In Studio Pro, entities can be exposed as [OData resources](published-odata-resource) by adding a new published OData service.
+In Studio Pro, entities can be exposed as [OData resources](published-odata-resource) by adding them to a published OData service.
 You can expose any number of related resources in a published OData service.
 By default, the plural of the non-qualified names of entities are used in the URI to uniquely identify them, but you can override the name of the resource as well.

 The standards used for OData in Mendix are: